giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 ## Minimal and default cluster size

 When creating a cluster without specifying the number of worker nodes, **three** worker nodes will be created.
 This is also the minimal number supported by Giant Swarm.
-On AWS starting with release version 6.3.0 (TODO), when not specified, the maximum number of worker nodes is also set to **three**.
+On AWS starting with release version 6.3.0, when not specified, the maximum number of worker nodes is also set to **three**.

 Technically, while you may be able to create and run smaller clusters successfully, we don't encourage this due to reduced resilience.
 We explicitly deactivate all sorts of alerts for clusters with less than three worker nodes and won't get notified in case of any problems.